Child Support for Adult Special Needs Children

-California law does not require child support for a special-needs child to continue past the age of majority.
-Accordingly, it’s important for parents to plan in advance and outline the financial support that a child with special needs will require and who will pay for it.
+After consulting with a child support attorney, parents who wish to agree to an extension of child support for their adult child with special needs should outline the financial support that a child with special needs will require and who will pay for it.
 Parents need to put in writing who will be financially responsible for the child after the age of 18, especially if the child is severely disabled or unable to work.

-In addition, most special-needs children have foreseeable, recurring expenses, such as the cost of medications and therapies, and educational costs.
+In addition, most special-needs children have foreseeable, recurring expenses, such as medication, thereapy, and education.
 For this reason, it is reasonable for the custodial parent to request additional child support to cover these and other expenses.
-Consult a child support lawyer to learn what factors will determine each parent’s financial responsibility as well as government assistance that may be available.

 Creating a Financial Plan